nanobyte-crypto/nanobyte-provider/README.md

 `verifyPayment(apiKey: string, paymentId: string) => Promise`

 Verify the status of a payment requested from the Nanobyte payment gateway.

-`getUserAccountBalance(sessionKey: string) => Promise`

-Retrieve the current balance of the user's account.

 `getPayoutAddressDetails(apiKey: string) => Promise`